 Step 4: Form a Board

-Your board can help you with the incorporation and the rest of the sometimes-challenging process of establishing a nonprofit.
-Hiring the right board is essential for the success of your nonprofit.
+Your Board can help you with the incorporation and the rest of the sometimes-challenging process of establishing a nonprofit.
+Hiring the right Board is essential to the success of your nonprofit.

 Take time to define their roles and job descriptions before starting with the recruitment.

-It might also be helpful to create some onboarding files or an orientation guide for your new board members.
-You could also create a welcome event where everyone would get to know each other.
+It might also be helpful to create some onboarding files or an orientation guide for your new Board members.
+You could also create a welcome event where everyone could get to know each other.